 Other Recovery Tips

-Everything we mentioned above are things that you need to do.
-But to aid in recovery you might want to do even more.
+Everything we mentioned above are things that will improve your recovery game.
+To take it to the next level, you might want to do even more.
 We have included several suggestions below.

-Not only can recovery runs make you a stronger runner overall because you are training yourself to run in a pre-fatigued state, but they also will help you remove the waste product from your hard workouts.
+Recovery runs make you stronger overall because you are training yourself to run in a pre-fatigued state.
+They also will help you remove waste products from your hard workouts.

 When you run hard, you’re causing little tears in your muscles and tendons.
 The best way to help them heal is a gentle recovery run that increases blood flow and muscle flexibility.
 Additionally, recovery runs are a great way to reset your brain after a mentally hard workout.

-Make sure that you’re not worried about the pace and just run what’s comfortable.
+Recovery runs are not the time to worry about pace.
+Just run what’s comfortable.
+Actually, run slower than that.
 As you get better at running, you’ll be able to run faster during your recovery runs.
 For example, when I got back into running about a year ago, my recovery runs were around a 10-11 minute mile pace, but now an 8-minute mile pace is very comfortable for me.

-Electric stimulation (EMS or e-stim) is when your muscles contract due to a slight electric impulse.
-This is beneficial for recovery because it is a repetitive exercise that contracts and relaxes your muscles, increasing circulation and strengthening weakened or unused muscles.
+Electric stimulation (EMS or e-stim) – and similar to a TENS device – uses a small electric device to stimulate and contract your muscles.
+This is beneficial for recovery because it is a repetitive exercise that increases circulation and strengthens weakened or unused muscles.

-The research shows that EMS is just as helpful as a massage for recovery, but it is definitely more effective than doing nothing.
+Research shows that EMS and TENS are just as helpful as a massage for recovery.
+And it is definitely more effective than doing nothing.
 If you’re looking to vary your recovery routine, EMS might be a great way.

 I always ice my feet after I run, no matter how short or how long it’s been.
 One time in the past year, I didn’t ice my feet after a couple short runs a few days in a row and I had to take a few days off from running because my right foot started to hurt.